 Flaps can be configured on any channel (in older versions flaps could only be configured on channel 5, 6, 7 or 8 with 8 not available for manual control).

 The first step in setting up flaps is to set the parameter for the channel function for the channel you are using for flaps to a value of 3.
 For example, if you have flaps on channel 5 then set SERVO5_FUNCTION to 3.

 Next set the parameters for your two flap speeds and flap values.
 These parameters are FLAP_1_PERCNT, FLAP_1_SPEED, FLAP_2_PERCNT, FLAP_2_SPEED.

 Redo your radio calibration.
 Be sure to set the flap switch to the zero flap position before finishing the radio calibration so that zero flaps is stored as the trim (default) position.

 That is basically all the setup required for flaps.
-If you find that your flaps are moving backwards from what you expect, change the reversing parameter for your flap channel - The reversing parameter should have a value of 1 or -1 (Not 0).
+If you find that your flaps are moving backwards from what you expect, change the reversing parameter for your flap channel, for example SERVO5_REVERSED.
+Set it to 1 to reverse the flaps, set to 0 for normal operation.